 - Use a toothpick or a straw (depending on how large of a string or ribbon you will use to hang the ornament) to poke a hole towards the top of your ornaments.

-- Bake at 200 degrees for two hours on a greased baking sheet.
+- Bake at 200 degrees for two hours on a greased baking sheet or on parchment paper (not wax paper).

 - Let cool and then hang on your Christmas tree using ribbon, string, or twine.